-EASING RESTRICTIONS ON COURT PROCEEDINGS EFFECTIVE APRIL 5, 2021
+EASING RESTRICTIONS ON COURT PROCEEDINGS EFFECTIVE MAY 3, 2021

-MISCELLANEOUS GENERAL ORDER 21-09
+MISCELLANEOUS GENERAL ORDER 21-12

 On March 30, 2020, the Court issued Miscellaneous General Order 20-11 concerning changes to Court operations and deadlines during the COVID-19 pandemic.
 Additionally, on April 7, 2020, the Court issued Miscellaneous General Order 20-12 concerning expedited detention hearing procedures.
-Since April 20, 2020, the Court has issued Miscellaneous General Orders 20-13, 20-17, 20-20, 20-24, 20-27, 20-29, 20-34, 20-38, 20-40, and most recently, 21-05, which modified the operations, and procedures and extended those continuances, to April 5, 2021.
+Since April 20, 2020, the Court has issued Miscellaneous General Orders 20-13, 20-17, 20-20, 20-24, 20-27, 20-29, 20-34, 20-38, 20-40, 21-05, and most recently, 21-09, which modified the operations and procedures and extended those continuances, to May 3, 2021.

-Alaska is experiencing reduced COVID-19 case counts and all Alaskans over the age of 16 are now eligible to receive a COVID-19 vaccination.1 According to the State of Alaska, 31% of Alaskans age 16 and over have received at least one dose of the vaccine, including frontline workers and those most vulnerable to COVID-19, and 21.6% of Alaskans are fully vaccinated.2 Effective February 14, 2021, the State of Alaska allowed its Public Health Disaster Emergency Declaration to expire as the State carefully transitions to the next phase of easing restrictions due to the outbreak of the COVID-19 virus.
+All Alaskans over the age of 16 are now eligible to receive a COVID-19 vaccination.1 According to the State of Alaska, 50% of Alaskans age 16 and over have received at least one dose of the vaccine, including frontline workers and those most vulnerable to COVID-19, and 43.8% of Alaskans are fully vaccinated.2 Effective February 14, 2021, the State of Alaska allowed its Public Health Disaster Emergency Declaration to expire as the State carefully transitions to the next phase of easing restrictions put in place to curb the spread of COVID-19.
 These changes include lifting certain travel restrictions as set out in Health Advisory Nos.
 2 and 3.
-Effective March 8, 2021, the Municipality of Anchorage issued Emergency Order 19, which carefully lifts capacity restrictions and eases gathering limitations while protecting core public health measures.
-Effective March 16, 2021, the Anchorage School District reopened to all K-12 students.3
+Effective April 16, 2021, the Municipality of Anchorage issued Emergency Order 20, which emphasizes the core/mandatory safety measures, including vaccines, masks, and physical distancing in public, while strategically relaxing other restrictions, including removing limitations on gatherings at https://experience.arcgis.com/experience/c74be37e02b44bb8b8b40515eabbab55 (last visited Apr.
+30, 2021).